ZeeshanAli-0704/E-Commerce-react-node-mysql/README.md

     npm install

+    npm run start

 - make sure you have correct env file configured

 - If facing any issue in installing packages try & delete package-lock.json filre & try again

+### Database  Setup:

+We are using Mysql in this project.

+In database folder we have createTables.sql use this file to create table in MySQL.